-- its powers under the NEL to make the rule - the rule change request - submissions received during first round consultation and - the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the NEO.
-There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.
-101 The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of Australian Energy Market Operator (AEMO)'s declared network functions.
-The draft rule is compatible with AEMO's declared network functions as it does not impact on AEMO's declared network functions.
-Section 34(1)(a)(iii) of the NEL.
+- its powers under the NEL to make the rule

+- the rule change request

+- submissions received during first and second rounds of consultation and

+- the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the NEO.

+154 Section 34(1)(a)(iii) of the NEL.